SAEON/national-climate-change-response-database/README.md

 ```

 # Deployment

 This project comprises a server (Node.js application) as well as a website (React.js static files).
 These services are separate in terms of how the source code is laid out.
 Both services need to be deployed together.
 Node.js applications typically include an HTTP server bound to localhost, with HTTP requests proxy-passed to this localhost address.
 The static website first needs to be built from the source code, and then served from a webserver.
-Proxy-passing to a Node.js server and serving static files is fairly straightforward using Nginx, Apache, IIS, etc.
+Proxy-passing to a Node.js server and serving static files is fairly straightforward using Nginx, Apache, IIS, etc. (Alternatively, it would seem that it's possible to host Node.js applications [directly in IIS](https://github.com/azure/iisnode/wiki/iisnode-releases))

 Several mechanisms are available to deploy this project from source code: